neutrons/TAVI/docs/source/design/taviclasses.rst

-.. _hyspecpptclasses:
+.. _Taviclasses:

 HPPT
 #############################

 The software is organized in a Model-View-Presenter pattern.
-The main (HyspecPPT) model, view and presenter classes and their components interactions are described here.
+The main (Tavi) model, view and presenter classes and their components interactions are described here.

-HyspecPPT Model
+Tavi Model
 +++++++++++++++

-The HyspecPPTModel encapsulates the backend functionality of data calculations.
+The TaviModel encapsulates the backend functionality of data calculations.
 The object fields are updated every time there are new valid values received from the user (front end).

 .. mermaid::

  classDiagram
-    HyspecPPTModel "1" -->"1" CrosshairParameters
+    TaviModel "1" -->"1" CrosshairParameters
     CrosshairParameters "1" -->"1" SingleCrystalParameters

-    class HyspecPPTModel{
+    class TaviModel{
         +float incident_energy_ei
         +float detector_tank_angle_s2
         +float polarization_direction_angle_p